Heartburn For Days In A Row: Causes & Treatment.

 9 – Alternative diagnosis.

-Persistent heartburn for days or weeks can be a result of other conditions than GERD and GERD-like conditions.
+Persistent heartburn for days or weeks can result from conditions other than GERD and GERD-like conditions.

 Other causes of persistent heartburn:

 - Eosinophilic Esophagitis: A form of allergic inflammation of the esophagus.
-Eosinophilic esophagitis can cause persistent heartburn for days, months, or years in a row unless diagnosed and treated.
+Eosinophilic esophagitis can cause persistent heartburn for days, months, or years unless diagnosed and treated.
 Learn More.

 - Infectious esophagitis: Similar to symptoms of eosinophilic esophagitis, but caused by infection by bacterial or fungal organisms.
 Learn More.